NUCAR-DEV/Hetero-Mark/README.md

 * `-v` is for cpu verification
 * `-q` is for suppressing the output

-All benchmark executables has a `-h` option.
+All benchmark executables have a `-h` option.
 The help documentation of each benchmark explains how to use the benchmark and what parameter is needed.